Parsifal and Race

 [The Wagners, Nike Wagner, tr.
 E. Osers and M. Downes, 2000, pp. 124-5.]

-is that one can twist her great- grandfather's dramas to say anything you want, provided that you are permitted to 'correct' Wagner!
-Those who, like Nike Wagner,
+can twist her great- grandfather's dramas to say anything you want, provided that you are permitted to 'correct' Wagner!
+Those who, like Nike Wagner, choose to see

-choose to see Parsifal through the distorting lens of Sex and Character are entitled to do so, of course; but we should not take too seriously
+Parsifal through the distorting lens of Sex and Character are entitled to do so, of course; but we should not take too seriously the claim that

-the claim that the interpretation of Wagner's work constructed by the deranged Weininger provides insight.
-Weininger's reading of Parsifal is just as much
+the interpretation of Wagner's work constructed by the deranged Weininger provides insight.
+Weininger's reading of Parsifal is just as much a subjective

 Friends and Lovers